 The meals we serve and the consistency of our presence creates intimacy.
-We are actively working to build a sense of community and belonging, of acceptance.
-We are creating security, giving attention, and building relationships that allow us to minister to people in their emotional need.
-Our guests are also invited to serve alongside us, providing them an opportunity to feel a sense of achievement and purpose.
+We are actively working to build a sense of community, belonging, of acceptance.
+We create security, give attention, and build relationships.
+This allows us to minister to people in their emotional needs.
+Our guests are also invited to serve alongside us.
+This provides them an opportunity to feel a sense of achievement and purpose.

 At Feed the Need Missions, we are about meeting people in every type of poverty.
 If you are lonely, isolated, or hurting, we invite you to come and let us serve you.
 If you are ready to step into a mission field where you can practically meet the emotional needs of others as a Christ-follower, Feed the Need Missions has a place for you to serve and help.
 Everyone is welcome.
 You are welcome.